 The grant reviewers are looking for a general statement about the intended outcomes of the project.
 When writing goal(s), use action words (e.g., improve, increase, develop, produce, deliver) that leave the reviewers with no doubt as to what is expected to be achieved.
 Check to ensure that the goal statement also links to the needs statement for the project.

-Example: Increase math proficiency and problem solving for all fourth-grade students.
+Example: Increase math proficiency and problem-solving for all fourth-grade students.

 Provide objectives that reflect the steps to accomplish the identified goal.
 The objectives always contribute to the goal’s success.
 Each objective should reflect actions that are detailed, measurable, achievable, relevant, and time-specific.

-The number of objectives depend on the steps needed to achieve the specified goal.
+The number of objectives depends on the steps needed to achieve the specified goal.
 A good rule of thumb is two or three objectives.
 Grant reviewers are more concerned with the quality of how the success of the objective will be measured than with the number of objectives.

 Example: 1.1.
 During a seven-month period, the fourth-grade math teachers will deliver 90 minutes of daily instruction to 65 fourth-grade students using ThinkUp!
 Math to result in a 15% increase in grade-level student scores and positive increases in individual scores on the state mathematics assessment.